allan-gilber/my-personal-repo/README.md

-##Hello and welcome to my personal repo!
+#Hello and welcome to my personal repo!

 I'm still constructing my portfolio to better present my personal projects and skills.

 Thank you for your patience.

 Any questions?
-Send-me a email to "teste13241-githubEmail@yahoo.com"
+Send-me a email to [me](teste13241-githubEmail@yahoo.com)

 ##Portfolio